 Those who have achieved greatness have rituals to be consistent.
 The most common ritual is a specific morning routine, which is practiced every day.
 With rituals, we're able to create the habit of being consistent.
 The habit of consistency allows us to focus and conquer each day one step at a time.
 This is why it's difficult to stick to something new, but easy to continue something we've been doing with ease.
 Once we get into the groove of repetition, it's easy for us to fall back on habit rather than discipline.

 Everything takes work, drive, and the desire to improve.
 If we all implement more consistency, our outcomes can drastically change.
-From a basic point of view, if we worked 2 days of the week versus 7, we would make less money.
-Let's take that concept and apply it to every aspect of life we want to improve -- fitness, finance, career, relationships, etc. The wonderful thing about this principle is you have full control over it.
+Let's take this concept and apply it to every aspect of life we want to improve -- fitness, finance, career, relationships, etc. The wonderful thing about this principle is you have full control over it.
 You can control your consistency in anything you do.
 When we take responsibility over what we can change, we empower ourselves to create a life we never thought was possible.

 "It's not what we do once in a while that shapes our lives.
 It's what we do consistently." -Tony Robbins